vyomasystems-lab/challenges-tanyatyagi35/level1_design2/README.md

 ![image](https://user-images.githubusercontent.com/30209235/182022570-64dd2114-e07a-482c-81a4-d44f27ef530d.png)

 ## Verification Environment
 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives inputs to the Design Under Test (adder module here) which takes in the sequence of input bits into inp_bit input signal one by one as inp_bit is 1 bit signal.
+The test drives inputs to the Design Under Test which takes in the sequence of input bits into inp_bit input signal one by one as inp_bit is 1 bit signal.

 FOR BUG1:
 The values are assigned to the input port using